Pat Hitchcock: Career

 As well as appearing in ten episodes of her father's half-hour television programme, Alfred Hitchcock Presents, Hitchcock worked on a few others, including Playhouse 90, which was live, directed by John Frankenheimer.
 Acting for her father, however, remained the high point of her acting career, which she interrupted to bring up her children.
 (Hitchcock has a small joke with her first appearance on his show – after saying good night and exiting the screen, he sticks his head back into the picture and remarks: "I thought the little leading lady was rather good, didn't you?")

 She also served as executive producer of the documentary The Man on Lincoln's Nose (2000), which is about Robert F. Boyle and his contribution to films.

+She edited one volume of Random House's series of short-fiction anthologies attributed to her father, Alfred Hitchcock Presents: My Favorites in Suspense (1959) and is acknowledged, under her married name, much in the way Robert Arthur Jr. or Harold Q. Masur were acknowledged as the "open secret" editors in other Random House volumes in the series (and in the subsequent Dell Books paperback reprints).
 For several years, she was the family representative on the staff of Alfred Hitchcock's Mystery Magazine.
 She supplied family photos and wrote the foreword of the book Footsteps in the Fog: Alfred Hitchcock's San Francisco (2002) by Jeff Kraft and Aaron Leventhal.
 A biography of her mother, Alma Hitchcock: The Woman Behind the Man, was co-written with Laurent Bouzereau, and published in 2003.